 Once super glue has dried completely and finished the curing process, it is safe and no longer poses a danger of catching on fire.

 2. Gorilla Glue

-Yes, Gorilla glue is highly flammable and should be used with caution.
+The original Gorilla glue formula is highly flammable and should be used with caution.
 Gorilla glue is a specific brand name for a line of super glue products.
 As with regular super glue, Gorilla glue is flammable when wet.

 The same rules that we mentioned for super glue will apply to Gorilla glue.
 It’s best to use Gorilla glue outside to allow for proper ventilation.
 Keep it outside even after application to let it cure fully in the same well-ventilated spot.

 This may not always be possible depending on the weather and time of year you use the glue.
 So if you have to use Gorilla glue indoors, be sure to have several fans running and an open window if you can.

 Once Gorilla glue has had the proper time to dry fully, it is no longer flammable and is safe to keep around the house.

 Fabric glue is flammable when wet.
 Although you’re not likely to be working with fabrics near an open flame or high heat source, it’s still a good idea to consider your surroundings before using fabric glue.

 One way to reduce risk of danger is to not smoke while applying or in the room with fabric glue as it cures.
 A lit cigarette is considered to be a flame source and will ignite the fabric glue if you’re not careful.

 Once the fabric glue has had time to dry completely, it is no longer flammable.
 So using fabric glue on your clothes or fabric projects is still safe, since the danger of flammability will pass by the time you’re wearing the clothes.